Io-33kyanite/sasaki/content/en/authors/admin/_index.md

 ## About Me

-Hello, I’m Iori Sasaki, a PhD student at Akita University in Japan, specializing in spatial informatics.
-Since 2022, I have been honored to serve as a research fellow with the Japan Society for the Promotion of Science (JSPS).
+Hello, I’m Iori Sasaki, assistant professor at Akita University in Japan, specializing in Geospatial Informatics and Mobile Computing.
 In my free time, I enjoy mobile programming and cycling, which help me maintain a balanced life.